odoo/documentation/inventory/management/delivery/scheduled_dates.rst

 -  **Requested date**:

-Odoo offers the possibility to select a requested date by the client by indicating the date in the other information tab of the sales order.
+Twenty20 offers the possibility to select a requested date by the client by indicating the date in the other information tab of the sales order.
 If this date is earlier than the theoreticaly computed date odoo will automatically display a warning.